philiplamscript/MLB-DE-predict/README.md

 **model-tune-train-model-and-data-export.ipynb**

-data select to training data, feature variable building, modeling stepup, non-runned code after model trained, for further study on parameter and features
+Data clean, selection to training data, feature variable building, modeling stepup, non-runned code after model trained, for further study on parameter and features

 **mlb-trained-model-submission.ipynb**

-code on applying to future application data as a final source in competition
+Code on applying to future application data as a final source in competition